howaboutyu/nerf-jax/README.md

 [![pytest](https://github.com/higgsboost/nerf-jax/actions/workflows/pytest.yml/badge.svg)](https://github.com/higgsboost/nerf-jax/actions/workflows/pytest.yml)

 # nerf-Jax
-This repository contains a JAX implementation of the NeRF algorithm for synthesizing novel views of a scene from sparse input views.
-It provides functionality for converting video files to NeRF datasets, training and evaluating NeRF models on GPU and TPU-VM.
+This repository contains a JAX implementation of the NeRF [paper](https://arxiv.org/abs/2003.08934) for synthesizing novel views of a scene from sparse input views.
+It provides functionality for converting your video files to NeRF datasets, training and evaluating NeRF models on GPU and TPU-VM.

 ## Installation

 ```bash
 pip install -r requirements.txt
 apt install libgl1 # for opencv

 ```

-### Jax

-Please refer to the offical install [documentation](https://github.com/google/jax#installation)
+For `jax` installation refer to the offical install [documentation](https://github.com/google/jax#installation)

 ## Data - Video to Nerf Dataset
 To convert video files to Nerf datasets, a GPU is required because `COLMAP` currently requires a GPU.